RBF is an open event for all players with no eligibility standards; non-Indy players are welcome and eligible for all awards.

 There are no tie breakers.
 In the event of a tie, each top scoring player is named a full co-champion.

-Any Albatros pilot who wins the Red Baron Fight may make a special roll for a promotion in rank.
+Any Albatros pilot who wins the Red Baron Fight receives an immediate and automatic promotion in rank.
+Any Albatros pilot who survives Red Baron Fight receives a promotion in rank on a roll of 1-3 on 1D6 (passed 8-0, May 27, 2017).
 He may also roll for a class A or B bravery medal under standard rules.
 If no such medal is available to his province or he has already won it, he may roll a 1-3 to receive a random medal from the extra awards subtable.
 If successful on the subtable, he continues to roll until he gets a medal not already in his possession.

 Points are tallied according to the Indy Squadron scoring system and all Indy House Rules are in effect.